 Another 417 words (30 lines of text) are included under the topic Early Quezada Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were:

-Quezada Settlers in the United States in the 19th Century
+Quezada Settlers in United States in the 19th Century

 - Rafael Quezada, aged 55, who emigrated to the United States, in 1895

-Quezada Settlers in the United States in the 20th Century
+Quezada Settlers in United States in the 20th Century

 - Francisco Quezada, aged 60, who landed in America from Costarico, in 1907

 - Isabel Quezada, aged 23, who emigrated to the United States from Costarico, in 1907

 - Juan Quezada, aged 21, who settled in America from Costarico, in 1907

 - Julia L. Quezada, aged 50, who emigrated to the United States from Costarico, in 1907

 - Angela Quezada, aged 35, who settled in America from Peralta, Costa Rica, in 1913

 - Manuel Quezada (b.
-1977), American professional boxer in the Heavyweight division
+1977), American Heavyweight professional boxer

 - Roberto A. Quezada (b.
 1959), American gaffer, cinematographer, and film producer